What A Google First-Price Auction Means For Digital Publishers

 While Google is well-known for being one of the most dominant parties in the space, this unlevel playing field made it so that Google would often lose auctions when in-fact they had advertisers willing to pay a higher price for the ad inventory.
 The only reason they lost out on the auction was that the highest bidder was actually paying only $0.01 more than their second highest bidder.

-How will the change to a Google first-price auction impact publishers?
+Has the change to a Google first-price auction impacted publishers?

-Google’s change to a first-price auction will impact digital publishers in these three ways:
+Google’s change to a first-price auction impacts digital publishers in these three ways:

 - It will reduce the value of having lots of header bidding and ad demand partners